-We have audited the financial statements of NI Water Clear Limited ('the Company') for the year ended 31 March 2023 set out in pages 8-19, which comprise the profit and loss account and other comprehensive income, balance sheet, statement of changes in equity and related notes, including the summary of significant accounting policies set out in note 1.
+We have audited the financial statements of NI Water Clear Limited ('the Company') for the year ended 31 March 2024, which comprise the profit and loss account and other comprehensive income, balance sheet, statement of changes in equity and related notes, including the summary of significant accounting policies set out in note 1.
 The financial reporting framework that has been applied in their preparation is UK Law and FRS 101 Reduced Disclosure Framework.